 You can join us as a part-time or full-time student.

-The deadline for applications is approximately four weeks before the course start date for students based in the UK/EU, and approximately six weeks for international students due to the extra time needed for visa applications.
-If you are an international student planning to apply for your visa from within the UK, we can accept your application by the UK/EU deadline.
+The deadline for applications is approximately four weeks before the course start date for students based in the UK, and approximately eight weeks for international students due to the extra time needed for visa applications.
+If you are an international student planning to apply for your visa in the UK, we can accept your application by the UK deadline.

 If we receive your application after the deadline for your chosen month, we will consider you for the next entry point.

-The application deadlines for research programmes starting in 2018/9 and 2019/0 are as follows:
+The postgraduate research application deadlines for research programmes starting in 2023-2024 are:

 Entry requirements can be found on the individual programme pages.